 Nevertheless, a well known theorem of Filippov says that the Cauchy problem for the differential inclusion

-is solvable for any initial condition $x(0)$, i.e., there exists a function $x(t)$ which is absolutely continuous, has a given value at zero, and satisfies (\ref{sing_sys}) at points of differentiability \cite{Filippov}.
-This follows from the basic properties of the right-hand side $f(x)$: \begin{itemize} \item it grows linearly $|f(x)|\leq C(1+|x|)$, \item its values are convex compacts\item it is semicontinuous as a multivalued map: if $y_n\in f(x_n)$ and $x_n\to x$, then $y\in f(x)$, where $y$ is any limit point of the sequence $y_n$. \end{itemize} However, the Filippov theorem does not guarantee the uniqueness of solution of the Cauchy problem.
-In particular, the theorem does not allow to define a motion $x\mapsto\phi_t(x)$ under control $u(x)$ in the phase space, because it is natural to expect that control defines all trajectories uniquely.
+is solvable for any initial condition $x(0)$, i.e., there exists a function $x(t)$ that is absolutely continuous, has a given value at zero, and satisfies (\ref{sing_sys}) at points of differentiability \cite{Filippov}.
+This follows from the basic properties of the function $f(x)$: \begin{itemize} \item[A:] it grows linearly $|f(x)|\leq C(1+|x|)$, \item[B:] its values are convex compacts, \item[C:] it is semicontinuous as a multivalued map: if $y_n\in f(x_n)$ and $x_n\to x$, then $y\in f(x)$, where $y$ is any limit point of the sequence $y_n$. \end{itemize} However, the Filippov theorem does not guarantee the {\it uniqueness} of solution of the Cauchy problem.
+In particular, this theorem does not allow to define a motion $x\mapsto\phi_t(x)$ under control $u(x)$ in the phase space, because the very concept of motion stipulates uniqueness.

-In this section we show that still the motion under the control can be defined uniquely in terms of the DiPerna--Lions theory \cite{diperna}.
-First, a slight extension \cite{ovseev_diperna} of the DiPerna--Lions theory allows to define the motion under the singular Hamiltonian system (\ref{attractor_syst22p110}) rigorously. \begin{theorem} Suppose, we are given a (singular) linear Cauchy problem in $\mathbb{R}^n$
+In this section, we show nonetheless that the motion under the control can be defined uniquely.
+This is done in terms of the DiPerna--Lions theory \cite{diperna}.
+First, a slight extension \cite{ovseev_diperna} of the DiPerna--Lions theory allows one to define the motion under the singular Hamiltonian system (\ref{attractor_syst22p110}) rigorously. \begin{theorem} Consider a (singular) linear Cauchy problem for the following \underline{transport} equation in $\mathbb{R}^n$:

 such that the extended DiPerna--Lions conditions are met: